RPG MAKER GAMES THAT PUSH THE LIMITS

 TO THE MOON

 To The Moon is a game by Freebird Games, initially released in November 2011 only for PC, but in January 2014 it found its way to Mac and Linux, and its HD remake hit iPhone and Android in May 2017.
 Nobody expected its tremendous popularity, not even its creator, head designer, artist writer and composer in one named Kan Gao.
+To the Moon had an organic game advertising campaign behind it, as players would share videos on YouTube of them crying while they play the game.
+From there word of mouth spread quickly.
 The concept for the game sprouted in Kan’s mind in 2010 after the death of his grandfather.
 The game is more than beautiful visuals, music and well-written characters.
 Its central core is the story.

 In To The Moon you play as a pair of doctors named Eva Rosalene and Neil Watts, who work for a company named Sigmund Corp.
 The purpose of that company is granting dying people their wishes by rewriting their memories so that they can pass away in peace.
 In the game our task is to fulfil a wish of a dying old man named Johnny whose life dream has always been going to the moon.
 We must get into his deepest memories and change them appropriately so that his dreams are fulfilled.
 During the gripping story of To The Moon, we will uncover many mysteries from Johnny’s past, including a story of his love to a girl named River.